Join Best Online Poker Site. Enjoy Real Money online Poker Bonuses

 Sony STR-AN1000

-$898 at Amazon $700 at Best Buy Sony went away for a couple of years, but came back better than ever with the STR-AN1000.
+$898 at Amazon $700 at Best Buy Sony went away for a couple of years but came back better than ever with the STR-AN1000.
 This model offers all of the latest features including HDMI 2.1 (4K/120Hz) support.
-It includes “works with Sonos” certification, but the reason to buy it is that it’s a solid performer.
+It includes “works with Sonos” certification, but the reason to buy it is that it’s a solid performer, especially with video games.
 It also has one of the most sophisticated setup routines yet, so dialing in great sound is even easier.

 Photo Gallery1/1 Show our expert take